Please read before using this site

 • To ask you for and store feedback and comments after attending a Who London event.

-If you are an existing customer, we will only contact you by electronic means (email) with information about goods and services similar to those which were the subject of a previous sale to you.
+If you are an existing customer and have consented to us emailing you, we will only contact you by electronic means (email) with information about goods and services similar to those which were the subject of a previous sale to you.

 If you are a new customer, we will contact you by electronic means only if you have consented to this.